Thinking about transitioning to a paperless accounting firm? We've compiled everything you need to know to get started. Learn more here!

 Once your documents are scanned and stored digitally, you’ll need to eliminate the old documents.
 Shredding is the safest and most secure way to destroy documents you no longer need but that contain sensitive and private information.
 For extremely large shredding jobs, you can hire a professional service that will do regular pickups and take care of all the shredding.

-4- Create a robust digital system for storage
+4. Create a robust document management system for storage

 The most popular way to back up files is via cloud storage services.
-Just be sure to do your research to find a reputable cloud provider.
-Canopy provides unlimited cloud storage included in the purchase of the software.
-Plus, since cloud services are not directly connected to one computer, none of the documents you keep in the cloud will be affected if your computer crashes.
-Check out our blog post on cloud security for more information.
+Just be sure to do your research to find a reputable cloud provider—like Canopy!
+Since cloud services are not directly connected to one computer, none of the documents you keep in the cloud will be impacted if your computer crashes.

 Alternatively, you can back up your files on an external hard drive.
 Because external hard drives are portable storage devices, you can keep your copied information in a physical location completely separate from your computer if you choose.
 Simply copy your information to the hard drive and keep it in a secure location.